ras-drive/Zion-Password-Manager/README.md

 ![Total Lines](https://img.shields.io/tokei/lines/github/ras-drive/Zion-Password-Manager)
 ![Closed Issues](https://img.shields.io/github/issues-pr-closed-raw/ras-drive/Zion-Password-Manager)

-Zion is a password manager being developed to be a modern, cross platform, and secure with a backend written in Rust. currently the only frontend being developed for use is a webpage but eventually an android version will be released when the backend is stable.
+Zion is a password manager being developed to be modern, cross platform, and secure with a backend written in Rust. currently the only frontend being developed for use is a webpage but eventually an android version will be released when the backend is stable.